predoiua/test_js/doc/test_js.md

 4 - warning/error/waiting windows
 	( with behaviour ? - no )
-	I user commands for this.
+	I use commands for this.
 I have a listener in controller on a global channel, it listen for :
 		- show:message
 		- show:warning
 		- show:waiting